Bad Luck Banging or Loony Porn

-Bad Luck Banging or Loony Porn (Babardeală cu bucluc sau porno balamuc) is a 2021 Romanian comedy-drama film written and directed by Radu Jude, and produced by Ada Solomon.
+Bad Luck Banging or Loony Porn (Babardeală cu bucluc sau porno balamuc) is a 2021 satirical comedy drama film written and directed by Radu Jude, and produced by Ada Solomon.
 It stars Katia Pascariu, Claudia Ieremia and Olimpia Mălai.

 The film had its worldwide premiere at the 71st Berlin International Film Festival in March 2021 and won the Golden Bear in the main competition section.
 It is the third Romanian film to win the Golden Bear in the last nine years.
 It was selected as the Romanian entry for the Best International Feature Film at the 94th Academy Awards.